Laiaküla

 Laiaküla is a village in Viimsi Parish, Harju County in northern Estonia.
-It's located about 10 km east of the centre of Tallinn.
+It is located about 10 km east of the centre of Tallinn.
 Laiaküla is an exclave of Viimsi Parish, situated between Tallinn and Maardu.
-As of 2011 Census, the settlement's population was 740, of which the Estonians were 461 (62.3%).
+As of the 2011 census, the settlement's population was 740, of which the Estonians were 461 (62.3%).

-Laiaküla is reachable from the centre of Tallinn by Tallinn Bus Company's route nr.
-34A (Viru keskus – Muuga aedlinn), average traveling time is about 29 minutes (the stop's name is Käära).
+Laiaküla is reachable from the centre of Tallinn by Tallinn Bus Company's route no. 34A (Viru keskus – Muuga aedlinn); the average travel time is about 29 minutes (the stop's name is Käära).